Bakht Singh of Marwar: Battle of Gangwana

 In 1741, Abhai Singh began to gather his forces in Jodhpur in preparation for a war of revenge against Jaipur.
 Jai Singh detected these movements and gathered his army (of 40000-100000 men) to invade Marwar.
 As the Jaipur army advanced, Bakht Singh arrived at Merta, the forward camp for the Rathore and Marwar army.
 He entered the Raja's durbar, where he was chastised by his fellow Rathors for his betrayal.
 Bhakt accepted his wrongdoing, and promised to lead his personal cavalry contingent (of 1000 men) against the oncoming Jaipur.

-In the ensuing Battle of Gangwana Bakht Singh and his cavalry Of 1000 soldiers succeeded in inflicting heavy casualties on the Jaipur army.
+In the ensuing Battle of Gangwana Bakht Singh and his cavalry of 1000 soldiers succeeded in inflicting heavy casualties on the Jaipur army.
 Over 12,000 Rajputs and Mughals were killed, losses so high that Jai Singh ended the campaign and was forced to accept a mediated peace with Abhai Singh.
 Bakht Singh, wounded by both a bullet and an arrow during the fighting, was once again praised for his valor.
 Jai Singh never recovered from shock suffered from losses of this battle and died 2 years later.

 Later life

 On 29 June 1741, Bakht Singh was offered Gujarat by the Mughal Emperor.
-The Mughals hoped that Bakht Singh could become its subedar and counter the rising power of the Marathas.
+The Mughals hoped that Bakht Singh could become its governor and counter the rising power of the Marathas.
 Before accepting, Singh sent his spies to Gujarat and upon learning of the hopeless situation, declined the offer.

 On 17 June 1749, Abhai Singh died, with his eldest son Ram Singh succeeding him.
 Bakht Singh (his uncle) disagreed with this primogeniture and rose up in revolt.
 Bakht Singh emerged triumphant in the battle of Luniawas, becoming the Maharaja of Marwar and Jodhpur in July 1751.
 Bakht Singh's first step as a ruler was to raise an army in Ajmer and to start fortifying his holdings to protect Marwar from external threats like the Mughals, Marathas and Afghans.
-On May 1752 Jayapa Sindhia and Ram Singh attacked Ajmer, sacked it and massacred the populace.
+In May 1752 Jayapa Sindhia and Ram Singh attacked Ajmer, sacked it and massacred the populace.
 Upon learning of the invasion, Bakht Singh marched with his army and camped 8 miles away from Ajmer.
 He waited till July and then attacked Jayapa.
 Bakht Singh blocked the surrounding paths and placed his guns on a hill, he then bombarded the Marathas, upon receiving heavy casualties, the Marathas fled along with the army of Ram Singh.
 Bakht Singh died a sudden death on 21 September 1752.
 According to Persian historians, he died by cholera while Vir Vinod claims that he was poisoned by Madho Singh I. His son Vijay Singh inherited his titles.
 The Rathore civil war between Vijay Singh and Ram Singh that would follow after Bakht Singh's death ultimately led to the downfall of the Rathore clan.